1. They choose something, for a fail, they thought the customer would not be able to check while driving or upon parking: a fool-proof scam.

 The bulb did not come from my Honda.
 I've been scammed and I want a refund of all cost.

-Review about: Firestone Complete Auto Care Car Part Installation.
+Product or Service Mentioned: Firestone Complete Auto Care Car Part Installation.

 Reason of review: Bad quality.

-I didn't like: Pattern of scamming customer.
+Firestone Complete Auto Care Cons: Pattern of scamming customer.